wallet-test-framework/blog/content/week-19/index.md

 Some of the newer endpoints like `eth_maxPriorityFeePerGas` aren't yet supported in all wallets.
 Expect these tests to start passing as they are implemented.

+#### Stalled Tests

+[OKX] and [TokenPocket] both failed somewhere around the `eth_getFilterChanges` suites, and didn't continue to the rest of the tests.
+It's likely that they would've passed more tests had they continued.

+We haven't debugged why the tests stalled.
+It could be as simple as adding a timeout to WTF, or something more involved.
+We'll be looking into this before the next report.

 ### Future Plans

 We'll continue adding tests, and we'll try to run through this report somewhat